roeszler/kapthol/README.md

 3  | 0.03 | 08
 2  | 0.02 | 05
 1  | 0.01 | 03
-0  | 0 | 00
+0  | 0 | 00 -->
+... contunued in order to zero % opacity

-The above color combinations (and opacity variations) were chosen based partly on :
+The above color combinations (and opacity variations) were chosen as they relate to :
   - The summer feel sought for the site
-  - Access to the hero image 'penguin' discovered at Pixbay user [OpenClipart-Vectors](https://pixabay.com/vectors/tux-anchor-animal-bird-boat-ferry-161379/).
+  - The hero image 'penguin' discovered at Pixbay user [OpenClipart-Vectors](https://pixabay.com/vectors/tux-anchor-animal-bird-boat-ferry-161379/).

-__Branding__

-The themes and branding associated with Kaptain Holiday is aimed at associating a :
-  - Light, happy, sunny, cloud free, blue skies, impact, fun - non-corporate nature of business owner / managers.
-  - Services and solutions aim to be subtly associated with a "day at the beach" or "a sunny holiday with a pool".
-  - The demographic is aimed at the mid twenties (providers / assistants) to late forties (clients) age groups.

 ## 5. Supported Screens and Browsers
-Testing was performed on a mix of when the display element changed and the resolution of popular screen sizes currently seen in the marketplace :
+Testing was performed on a mix of when the display element changed and the resolution of popular screen sizes currently seen in the marketplace.

-### Screen Size Usage Globally
-*(January 2020 to January 2021)*
+[GBK soft research](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/) indicates the following proportions of screen useage globally (as at January 2020 to January 2021)* :

 - Desktops
-  - 1366×768 - 22.6%
+  - __1366×768 - 22.6%__
-  - 1920×1080 - 20.87%
+  - __1920×1080 - 20.87%__
   - 1536×864 - 8.52%
   - 1440×900 - 6.97%
   - 1280×720 - 4.81%